What size TV should I buy?

 Larger sized TVs are becoming more popular as prices drop, but 40- to 43-inch models still remain the size of choice for many.
 You can still expect a 4K-ultra HD screen and a slick smart TV platform, even if you want to spend no more than £400.

-Over the years, we’ve tested hundreds of models of this size, se we know what the best 43-inch TVs can offer and what the worst ones lack.
+Over the years, we’ve tested hundreds of models at this size, se we know what the best 43-inch TVs can offer and what the worst ones lack.
 From pin-sharp pictures to sickly skin tones and superb soundtracks to dreadful dins, we’ve seen and heard it all.
 Here, we show you some of the best and worst from the Which? test lab.

 Only logged-in Which? members can view our recommendations in the table below.
 If you’re not yet a member, join Which? to get instant access.